-- i.Data is collected through the Black Student Application program, annual Voice of MD Entrant, and biannual Voice of MD Student surveys - ii.
-Data on Black matriculants is shared in aggregate form for inclusion in accountability reports such as the Addressing Anti-Black Racism at Temerty Medicine report: Here i.
+- i.
+Data is collected through the Black Student Application program, annual Voice of MD Entrant, and biannual Voice of MD Student surveys - ii.
+Data on Black matriculants is shared in aggregate form for inclusion in accountability reports such as the Addressing Anti-Black Racism at Temerty Medicine report: Here b.
+Western University, Schulich School of Medicine i.
 Data Collection through voluntary survey.
 The survey has been overhauled by the Dean of EDI to ensure the same questions are being asked of everyone for comparable data across the institution.